 Explore the wonderful world of animals through five-days of summer camp adventures that include animal encounters, behind-the-scenes visits, games, crafts, animal care & feedings and much more!
 For kids ages 7-16.
 Cost is $135, ($125 for zoo members).
 Please bring a … Continue reading →

-Looking for something new and exciting to do….why not book a Sloth Encounter/Experience at Indian Creek Zoo. $20.00 per person (Up to 4 people per encounter); Zoo Admission is Required & not included in encounter; Feed and pet Hokey & … Continue reading →
+Looking for something new and exciting to do….why not book a Sloth Encounter/Experience at Indian Creek Zoo. $20.00 per person (Up to 4 people per encounter); Ages 10 and up only Reservations are required Zoo Admission is Required & not … Continue reading →

 Stop out and see the newest members of Indian Creek Zoo.
 Puzzles the Giraffe & his friend Jigsaw.
 Flash our new baby Sloth (will be on exhibit soon).
 And our Timber Wolves. … Continue reading →